eclipse-threadx/getting-started/TI/MSP-EXP432E401Y/readme.md

 ## Prepare the device

-To connect the Microchip E54 to Azure, you'll modify a configuration file for Azure IoT settings, rebuild the image, and flash the image to the device.
+To connect the TI MSP432E to Azure, you'll modify a configuration file for Azure IoT settings, rebuild the image, and flash the image to the device.

 ### Add configuration

 1. Open the following file in a text editor:

-    > *getting-started\Microchip\ATSAME54-XPRO\app\azure_config.h*
+    > *getting-started\TI\MSP-EXP432E401Y\app\azure_config.h*

 1. Set the Azure IoT device information constants to the values that you saved after you created Azure resources.